cnlohr/cnovr/README.md

 sudo apt-get install build-essential libgl1-mesa-dev
 `

+NEW:
+ * Make there be a backup mechanism for the crash handler to abort.

 TODO:
  * Make event system deletable/addable by tag. :: Make it fast
  * CONSIDER: Should we be able to instance TCC instances?
 Do we want another 'opaque' for Update/Render/etc.?

 Considerations:
  * The cnovr_header base.